-Primary ciliary dyskinesia, or PCD, is a rare genetic condition that results in ineffective cilia, tiny hair-like structures that keep the airways of our lungs This makes those with PCD prone to lung infections.
+Primary ciliary dyskinesia, or PCD, is a rare genetic condition that results in ineffective cilia, tiny hair-like structures that keep the airways of our lungs clear from mucus and debris.
+This makes those with PCD prone to lung infections.

 New research, published in The European Respiratory Journal, has shown that the cells lining the lungs of PCD patients are not only more susceptible to infection, but has also revealed why these infections can be harder to treat with antibiotics.

 The bacteria Haemophilus influenzae, the most common cause of lung infections in PCD patients, surround themselves in a protective slime known as a biofilm.
 The researchers showed that combining antibiotics with a drug that disrupts biofilms, PYRRO-C3D, improved antibiotic performance in lung cells taken from PCD patients.

 Antibiotic resistance is a growing problem worldwide, resulting in ‘superbugs’ that can’t be treated with standard antibiotics.
 This antibiotic resistance threatens to turn the clock back to a time when infections associated with surgery, disease or childbirth were untreatable and deadly.